meghnakshk/Analytics-Portfolio/critique-by-design.md

 It was nice to know that people instantly understood the graph even without the context of the article and thought that it was intuitive.
 Reader two found visualization 1 a bit confusing at first because the legend was at the bottom and suggested that I moved it to the top.

-# Part 5: Building the Solution on Tableau
+# Part 4: Building the solution on Tableau

 Incorporating changes from the reviews, I built my dashboard on Tableau.